KANGYUlab/sas-pipeline/README.md

 **Important Notes:**
 - **WARNING: Using --generate-ir will significantly slow down the ENTIRE pipeline.**
   - The subsequent BE analysis will be slower as it needs to process additional IR regions
-- IR regions are regions where short reads may be inaccurate mapped due to identical sequence
 - The generated IR.bed is automatically used as the additional bed file for BE analysis
-- These regions are re-analyzed using HiFi and ONT data to improve accuracy

 ### Detailed Detection Methodology